Abelian Galois cohomology of quasi-connected reductive groups: Quasi-connected reductive groups and principal homomorphisms

+is clearly a homomorphism, and by Fact \ref{f:W-ff}, it follows from (3) that this homomorphism is faithfully flat, whence we obtain $(3')$.

 Conversely, from (1), (2$'$), and $(3')$, it follows that $Z(G)$ is of multiplicative type; see \cite[Proposition 2.9]{BGR}.
-Moreover, it is clear that the morphism of $k$-schemes $\psi$ of\eqref{e:product} is a homomorphism of $k$-groups.
-Since by $(3')$ the homomorphism $\psi$ is surjective on $\kbar$-points, by \cite{vDdB} it is surjective; see also \cite[Tag 02KV]{stacks-project}.
-Since, moreover, by (1) $G$ is smooth, we conclude by \cite[Proposition 1.70]{Milne-AG} that $\psi$ is faithfully flat, that is, $G=Z(G)\cdot G^\sss$. \end{proof}
+Since by $(3')$ the homomorphism $\psi$ is surjective on $\kbar$-points, it is surjective by \cite{vDdB}; see also \cite[Tag 02KV]{stacks-project}.
+Since, moreover, $G$ is smooth by (1), we conclude from \cite[Proposition 1.70]{Milne-AG} that $\psi$ is faithfully flat, whence by Fact \ref{f:W-ff} below we have the equality $G=Z(G)\cdot G^\sss$ of (3). \end{proof}

 Observe that the equivalent Definitions \ref{d:q-c-r} and \ref{d:q-c-r-bis} are also equivalent to Definition \ref{d:Labesse} (due to Labesse); see \cite[Theorems 2.14 and 2.18]{BGR}.